Moving and Removals to Spain

 - The Spanish love a good festival – there are more festivals in Spain than days of the year!

-Removals to Spain: Visas and formalities
+Removals to Spain: Visas Requirements

 When you’re moving overseas, you need to consider the need to apply for a visa or other entry documentation.
 If you’re from the EU or EEA, you won’t need a visa nor any other form of paperwork before your departure.